Bueng Kan: 4 Awesome Things To Do

 As we made our way up, the beaten-up stairs would creak, bow, and make cracking sounds with every step.
 And the higher we got up, the more shoddy and narrow the stairs would become.

-Even though Wat Phu Tok’s stairs and walkways have a rickety vibe, it’s reassuring to know that they’ve held up for five decades with the help of monks who frequently maintain them.
+Even though Wat Phu Tok’s stairs and walkways have a rickety vibe, it’s reassuring to know that they’ve held up for the past five decades, with the help of volunteer monks who frequently maintain them.
 As far as we know, the walkways have never collapsed with anyone on them.

-Every evening, there’s a local market along the Mekong promenade that finger lickin’ good street food and standard Isaan fare.
-We recommend getting there an hour before sunset to enjoy the beautiful views and to immerse yourself in local-life.
+Every evening, there’s a local market along the Mekong promenade that features finger lickin’ good street food and standard Isaan fare.
+We recommend getting there an hour before sunset to enjoy the beautiful views of golden hour and to immerse yourself in local-life.

 Along the shallow banks of the Mekong, you can watch fisherman lug their wooden sampans out of the water and collect their catch for the day – mostly small Catfish.

 Alternatively from the comfort of the promenade, you can watch fisherman on longtail boats making their journey back home.
-While this may sound incredibly simple, the atmosphere is what makes this fly-on-the-wall activity… special.
+While this may sound incredibly simple and mundane, the atmosphere is what makes this fly-on-the-wall activity… truly special.

 During sunset, the Mekong River turns a bright golden color and the distant Laos mountains become painted with contrasting shades of blue.
 It’s a beautiful sight that’s sure to evoke a sense of sublime hunger.
-Thankfully, the market and all of its glorious street food will only be a few minute walk away.
+Thankfully, the market and all of its glorious street food will only be a few minutes away by foot.

 Just before the market, the promenade has several Petanque courts where local teams gather to practice nightly.
 Petanque is a game that was introduced to Thailand by Princess Srinagarindra (aka the “Queen Mother”) in the 1970s.
 As a result, Thailand now has 80,000+ competitive Petanque players and the sport has become a popular pass-time around the country.